choojs/choo/README.md

 server rendering, and providing an initial state on the client to create the exact same document is also known as "rehydration".

+For security purposes, after `window.initialState` is used it is deleted from the `window` object.

 ```html
 <html>
   <head>